jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 A person (P) must not be granted a supported living payment if MSD is satisfied that P’s restricted capacity for work or total blindness was self-inflicted and brought about by P with a view to qualifying for a benefit.

 ### 37 Supported living payment: on ground of restricted work capacity or total blindness: medical examination
-(1) The section applies to a person (P) who is an applicant for, or who is receiving, a supported living payment on the ground of restricted work capacity or total blindness.
+(1) This section applies to a person (P) who is an applicant for, or who is receiving, a supported living payment on the ground of restricted work capacity or total blindness.
 (2) MSD may at any time require P to undergo an examination by a prescribed health practitioner.
 (3) The prescribed health practitioner must be agreed for the purpose between P and MSD or, failing agreement, must be nominated by MSD.
 (4) The prescribed health practitioner must prepare, and must send MSD a copy of, a report that indicates—